Fall 2023: Envisioning AI & LLM in your courses

 TLCoP is organized by Purdue’s Innovative Learning Team, including Purdue Online, the Center for Instructional Excellence, the Purdue University Libraries and School of Information Studies, and the Envision Center.
 Staff members from each of these teams make up the planning committee and lend expertise in pedagogy, educational technologies, information and research support, as well as augmented and virtual reality in the classroom.
 These committee members are available to advise instructors on additional resources and relevant services related to TLCoP meetings.

 Meet the TLCoP Team

-Lindsay Hamm, Faculty Facilitator and Clinical Assistant Professor in the Department of Sociology
+Lindsay Hamm, Faculty Facilitator and Assistant Teaching Professor, Department of Sociology

 Lakshmy Mohandas, Associate Instructional Developer Researcher, CIE

 Karen Neubauer, Assistant Director for Special Projects, CIE